 The LUPUS Institute coordinates wolf monitoring and research in Saxony.
 It further provides advice and supports wolf monitoring and management of other federal states.
 LUPUS has conducted different projects on behalf of the federal authority.

-The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety and the Federal Agency for Nature Conservation fund and monitor the Research and Development Scheme “Documentation of wolf occurrences and wolf management in Germany and counselling of federal and state authorities”.
+The Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) and the Federal Agency for Nature Conservation (BfN) fund and monitor the Research and Development Scheme “Documentation of wolf occurrences and wolf management in Germany and counselling of federal and state authorities”.